pkhuong/pkhuong.github.io/source/_posts/2021-01-11-stuff-your-logs.markdown

 frameshift corruption will be aligned to word boundaries (for example, POSIX allows short writes of an arbitrary number of bytes).

+### Much ado about two bytes

-Our hybrid word-stuffing instead looks for a forbidden two-byte delimiter sequence at arbitrary byte offsets.
+Our hybrid word-stuffing looks for a reserved two-byte delimiter sequence at arbitrary byte offsets.
 We must still conceptually process bytes one at a time, but delimiting with a pair of bytes instead of with a single byte makes it easier to craft a delimiter that's unlikely to appear in our data.

 Cheshire and Baker do the opposite, and use a frequent byte (0) to eliminate the space overhead in the common case.
 We care a lot more